egomezr/dynamicloud_ruby_api/README.md

 #Requirements

-Ruby SDK 2.1.5 and later, you can download it on [Ruby  site](https://www.ruby-lang.org/en/downloads/ "Download Ruby")
+Ruby SDK 2.1.5 or later, you can download it on [Ruby  site](https://www.ruby-lang.org/en/downloads/ "Download Ruby")

 #Main files